tdip19/tdip19.github.io/index.md

 ## About Me

-Welcome to my epic website!
+Welcome to my website!
 Here I will display some personal information about myself and some recent projects I have worked on.

 I am a currently a junior at Lehigh University studying Finance and Supply Chain Management and an incoming Operations Intern at Wayfair.